Kayak Weeki Wachee Springs

 The spring we can find north of Tampa is called “Weeki Wachee” because the Seminole Indians called it that way in their native language (small spring).
 While not actually “small,” as its name implies, it has a depth of more than 400 ft.

 Newt Perry, a former U.S. Navy man, swim coach, and star swimmer turned event promoter, purchased Weeki Wachee Springs in 1946.
-This athlete cleaned the spring that was full of junk at the time.
+This athlete cleaned out the spring, which was full of junk at the time.

 Newt wanted to create a way for humans to perform underwater.
-He invented breathing underwater from a free-flowing air hose supplying oxygen from an air compressor.
+He invented a method for breathing underwater using a free-flowing air hose that supplied oxygen from an air compressor.
 This hose gives the appearance of people or mermaids breathing underwater.

 Initially, an 18-seat theater was built.
-A newer theater with a capacity of 50 was created later, and the viewing windows were added.
+A newer theater with a capacity of 50 was later created, and viewing windows were added.
 Newt sought out pretty girls and taught them to perform underwater ballet moves and other tricks.
 As such, the mermaid shows of Florida were born.

 This show was why Weeki Wachee Springs was an icon among all the tourist stops in Florida between 1950 and 1970.
 The spring had great fame, was the location of some famous movies, and was included in the maps in 1966 (including the small town of Weeki Wachee).